UNCW Internal Audit Charter

 - Resources are acquired economically, used efficiently, and adequately protected.

 - Programs, plans, and objectives are achieved.

 - Quality and continuous improvements are fostered in the university's control process.

 - Significant legislative or regulatory issues impacting the university are recognized and addressed appropriately.

 - Accountability, integrity and efficiency within the university are maintained.

-The Director of Internal Audit, in the discharge of his/her duties, shall be accountable to the Board of Trustees through the Audit Committee and the Chancellor or the Chancellor’s designee to:
+The Chief Audit Executive (CAE), in the discharge of his/her duties, shall be accountable to the Board of Trustees through the Audit, Risk and Compliance Committee (ARCC) and the Chancellor or the Chancellor's designee to: